diegotuzi/Distributed-Approach-to-Satellite-Direct-to-Cell-Connectivity-in-6G-Non-Terrestrial-Networks/README.md

-<font color="red">Update 10.12.2023: The article will be published in the December 2023 issue of IEEE Wireless Communications Magazine.
-The code will be uploaded when the article will be available on IEEE Xplore.</font>
+*Update 10.12.2023: The article will be published in the December 2023 issue of IEEE Wireless Communications Magazine.
+The code will be uploaded when the article will be available on IEEE Xplore.*

 # Distributed Approach to Satellite Direct-to-Cell Connectivity in 6G Non-Terrestrial Networks
 This repository provides the code generated for Research Reproducibility of the following article: